kube-logging/logging-operator/docs/configuration/crds/v1beta1/fluentd_types.md

 ### labels (map[string]string, optional) {#fluentddrainconfig-labels}

-Labels to use for the drain watch sidecar
+Labels to use for the drain watch sidecar on top of labels added by the operator by default.
+Default values can be overwritten.

 Default: -